secarrel/Bike_Park_ecommerce/TESTING.md

 ### CSS Validation
 I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator/) to validate my CSS code.

-I checked the website link and recieved the following result:
+I checked the website link and received the following result:

 ![css1](docs/validation/css/validation-css.png)

- I also entered each CSS file seperately and got the following for each:
+ I also entered each CSS file separately and got the following for each:

  ![css2](docs/validation/css/validation-css2.png)

 Both methods showed no errors in my CSS.

 ### JavaScript
-All javascript was tested with [JShint validator](https://jshint.com/).
+All javascript was tested with the [JShint validator](https://jshint.com/).

 | Page/file | Notes |
 | ------------------------ | ----- |